kyma-project/busola/docs/extensibility/display-widgets.md

 ### ControlledBy

-ControlledBy widgets render the kind and the name with a link to the resources that the current resource is dependent of.
+ControlledBy widgets render the kind and the name with a link to the resources that the current resource is dependent on.

 ### Example